Elements of Sequential Monte Carlo: Designing the Proposal Distribution

 where $\mu_\pparams(\cdot), \sigma_{\pparams}^2(\cdot)$ are neural networks parameterized by $\pparams$.
 The proposal is also a function of the data, either explicitly as a part of the input to the functions or implicitly through the cost function for the parameters.
 These types of conditional distributions have recently been used with success in everything from image and speech generation \citep{gulrajani2017pixelvae,maddison2017} to causal inference \citep{louizos2017,krishnan2017structured}.

 Below we discuss two classes of methods to learn the parameters $\pparams$, adaptive and variational methods, respectively.

 \paragraph{Adaptive Sequential Monte Carlo} Adaptive methods are characterized by choosing a cost function that tries to fit directly the proposal distribution $\prop_\tm(\xp_{1:\Tm})$ to the target distribution $\nmod_\tm(\xp_{1:\Tm})$.
 This can either be done locally at each iteration for $\prop_\tm(\xp_\tm\given\xp_{1:\tm-1} \idxby \pparams)$ as in \eg \citet{cornebise2008adaptive}, or globally for $\prop_\Tm(\xp_{1:\Tm} \idxby \pparams)$ as in \eg \citet{gu2015neural,paige2016inference}.
 Because we are mainly interested in the approximation of the final target distribution $\nmod_\Tm$, we will here focus our attention to methods that take a global approach to learning proposals.
+Below we focus on recent methods developed in the machine learning literature.
+However, there is also an important body of work on adaptive \gls{SMC} samplers \citep{del2006sequential} stemming from the statistics community.
+For a comprehensive description of those methods we refer to \citet{jasra2011inference, fearnhead2013adaptive, schafer2013sequential,buchholz2018adaptive}.

 Since we generally need the proposal distribution to cover areas of high probability under the target distribution, we need the proposal to be more diffuse than the target.
 This will ensure that the weights we assign will have finite variance and that our approximation gets more accurate.
 This means that using the cost function $\Kl(\prop_\Tm(\xp_{1:\Tm}\idxby \pparams)\|\nmod_\Tm(\xp_{1:\Tm}))$, like in standard variational inference \citep[\eg][]{blei2017variational}, would not result in a good proposal distribution.
 This cost function will encourage a proposal that is more concentrated than the target, and not less.
 Instead we focus our attention on the inclusive \gls{KL} divergence $\Kl(\nmod_\Tm(\xp_{1:\Tm})\|\prop_\Tm(\xp_{1:\Tm}\idxby \pparams))$ like in \eg \citet{gu2015neural} or \citet{paige2016inference}.
 The inclusive \gls{KL} divergence encourages a $\prop_\Tm$ that covers the high-probability regions of $\nmod_\Tm$.